 How to balance working full-time and keeping a clean house.

 Trying to balance working full-time while cleaning your house is a struggle most full-time working moms have to deal with.
 It doesn’t matter how wonderful your spouse is, the cleaning is always going to default to you.

 The key to balancing your home and working full-time is to set up a flexible cleaning schedule.

 Flexibility is essential because what works for one person, may not necessarily work for another.
 Flexibility allows you not to feel like a failure when you didn’t get everything done on your to-do list.

-What you need is to set up some realistic expectations of what you can, and what you can’t accomplish during the day.
+What you need is to set up some realistic expectations of what you can, and can’t accomplish during the day.

-As a working mom for over 32 years, I’ve concluded, in order to balance work and housework in your daily schedule, and to clean your house fast, you need to come up with some small, yet actionable strategies.
+As a working mom for over 32 years, I’ve concluded, that in order to balance work and housework in your daily schedule and clean your house fast, you need to come up with some small, yet actionable strategies.